deepin-community/graphicsmagick/www/INSTALL-windows.rst

   Note #1:

+  If your Visual Studio is not a paid/professional version (prior than perhaps Visual Studio 2019), then it might not include the components required to build UTIL_IMDisplay.
+A build failure will therefore result if UTIL_IMDisplay is not removed from the project file.
+If the Build step fails for UTIL_IMDisplay, then simply remove it from the project file.

+  Note #2:

   The Visual C++ distribution of GraphicsMagick comes with the Magick++ C++ wrapper by default.
 This add-on layer has a large number of demo and test files that can be found in ``GraphicsMagick\Magick++\demo``, and